PageSpeed Matters

 DOMContentLoaded

-DOMContentLoaded fires when the HTML document is fully parsed and the DOM tree is built, without waiting for images, stylesheets, or subframes.
-Diagnostic marker for DOM readiness — not a CWV or ranking factor.
+DOMContentLoaded (DCL) is the browser event that fires when the initial HTML document has been completely parsed and the DOM is built, without waiting for stylesheets, images, or subframes to finish loading.

 Tools & Data Sources